-The connection of the peat bogs in the Irish midlands with the country’s history is a profound one.
-The preservative qualities of peat have allowed for items dating back centuries to be recovered in startlingly good condition – most notably the collection of bog bodies now on display at the National Museum of Ireland: Archeology‘s Kingship and Sacrifice exhibition.
+The connection of the peat bogs in the Irish Midlands with the country’s history is a profound one.
+The preservative qualities of peat have allowed items dating back centuries to be recovered in startlingly good condition – most notably the collection of bog bodies now on display at the National Museum of Ireland: Archeology‘s Kingship and Sacrifice exhibition.
 Lough Boora’s own Mesolithic site was discovered in 1977, uncovering well-preserved campfire sites once used by hunters during the Middle Stone Age, as well as around 1,500 artefacts such as tools and jewellery.

 Ireland’s pre-Christian Celtic civilisation had a powerful belief in animism, attributing spiritual qualities or even souls to inanimate objects and places, especially in nature.
-They organised their calendar around the seasons and worshipped their environments.
-The Lough Boora Discovery Park is an attempt to return the boglands to that elevated position, celebrating the contribution they have made to Irish society, in terms of providing habitats and fuel, as well as their natural beauty.
+They organised their calendar around the seasons, and worshipped their environments.
+The Lough Boora Discovery Park is an attempt to return the boglands to that elevated position, celebrating the contribution they have made to Irish society in terms of providing habitats and fuel, as well as their natural beauty.

-📅 Lough Boora Discovery Park is open seven days a week, 365 days a year.
+Lough Boora Discovery Park is open seven days a week, 365 days a year.